Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 Kale is loaded with important micronutrients, and antioxidants.
 It is one of the most nutritious leafy greens available.
 In fact kale contains a variety of beneficial compounds, some of which have powerful medicinal properties.

-Kale boasts a wealth of nutrition, and is fat-free, sugar-free, exceptionally low in sodium, and calories.
+Kale has a wealth of nutrition, and is fat-free, sugar-free, exceptionally low in sodium, and calories.
 This balance makes it a great option to add to the Boost Energy Packs especially if you are looking for a low-calorie or weight friendly option.
 Kale contains so many vitamins, and nutrients it can contribute to supporting many health benefits.
 Over all, it is great for your eye health.
 It contains vitamin A which is vital for vision, and vitamin C which has been associated with a lower risk of cataracts.
 It has been found to be rich in lutein, zeaxanthin, and antioxidants that reduce your risk of macular degeneration, and other age related eye diseases.
 Kale offers support for heart health, reducing the risk of heart disease by helping lower LDL cholesterol (bad cholesterol).
 This superfood can help lower blood pressure, and strengthen your bones.
 Kale is a good source of calcium.
 Which is needed to maintain the health, and function of your heart, muscles, and bones.
 Without enough calcium your body must use the calcium from your bones to support your vital organs, leading to bone loss.
 Calcium reduces the risk of osteoporosis.

 Vitamins: C, K, and (beta-carotene) which is a precursor to vitamin A.